larisa-msoto/micm_unixbasics/README.md

 # Downloads

-You can download the data and scripts for the workshop HERE
+You can download the data and scripts for the workshop by cloning this repo

-The slides can be found HERE
+The slides can be found [here](https://mcgill-my.sharepoint.com/:b:/g/personal/larisa_moralessoto_mail_mcgill_ca/ETYDlVB5SDNDpemxEl-GSdoB714TioG6enmlv3rRq6Bxxw?e=09vI2P)

 # Contents